 How To Generate and Submit A Sitemap

-XML Sitemaps can be generated using plugins or free online tools.
+XML Sitemaps can be generated using free online tools.
 Once generated, Search Console allows you to submit your sitemap directly to Google.

 From your Search Console dashboard, select the site you want to submit a sitemap for.
 On the left, you’ll see an option called “Crawl.”
 Under “Crawl,” there will be an option marked “Sitemaps.”

 Once there click “Add/Test Sitemap” on the top right of the page.
 You will then need to add in the URL of your sitemap.